ucsb-cs156/w22/_info/syllabus.md

     code for that project.
 The number of points earned will vary depending on the challenge represented by the code change.

   * The other half of the project grade is based on an assessment of your performance on various quality metrics related to your team's
     *professional skills* related to software development.

     Your grade here may be a team based grade, an individual grade, or a combination of these.
 Examples of these include, but are not limited to:
     - The quality of commit messages (inspected by spot checking)
     - The quality of descriptions on pull requests and issues
     - The extent to which you and your team keep your Kanban board up-to-date
+    - Your team's presentations to the course.

   In addition, we'll be using peer evaluations through a tool called CATME to assess your individual contributions to the project's success.
   The peer evaluation may apply a multiplier to your project grade, increasing it or decreasing it, per your team's assessment